TonyRipa/Fermat/README.md

 ### Constraint Satisfation

 We will consider Constraint Satisfaction with domain dependency.
 What if we are in the integer domain and the user specifies X \* 0 = 0 ?
 The answer seems to be X ∈ ℤ .
 Prolog's library(clpfd) notates this as "X in inf..sup" (where inf means infimum and sup means supremum) .
 So, instead of returning X=\_672 indicating X is a fresh Prolog variable (which could be any possible thing), we can instead return X in inf..sup, or X is integer (notating that X is an Integer).
+Furthermore if both X=7 and X in inf..sup are true, then it should return X=7.

 ## Relations